-The project is also consistent with General Plan Conservation Policy CON-53 and CON-55 which require that applicants, who are seeking discretionary land use approvals, prove the availability of adequate water supplies which can be appropriated without significant negative impacts on shared groundwater resources.
-As analyzed below, the proposed patio at the existing winery will not interfere substantially with groundwater recharge based on the criteria established by Napa County Public Works Department.
+The project is also consistent with General Plan Conservation Policy CON-53 and CON-55, which require that applicants, who are seeking discretionary land use approvals, prove the availability of adequate water supplies, which can be appropriated without significant negative impacts on shared groundwater resources.
+As analyzed below, the proposed winery will not interfere substantially with groundwater recharge based on the criteria established by Napa County Public Works Department.

 Finally, the "Right to Farm" is recognized throughout the General Plan and is specifically called out in Policy AG/LU-15 and in the County Code.
 "Right to Farm" provisions ensure that agriculture remains the primary land use in Napa County and is not threatened by potentially competing uses or neighbor complaints.
-Napa County's adopted General Plan reinforces the

-County's long-standing commitment to agricultural preservation, urban centered growth, and resource conservation.
+Napa County's adopted General Plan reinforces the County's long-standing commitment to agricultural preservation, urban centered growth, and resource conservation.
 On balance, this project is consistent with the General Plan's overall policy framework and with the Plan's specific goals and policies.

-6. The proposed use would not require a new water system or improvements causing significant adverse effects, either individually or cumulatively, on the affected groundwater basin in Napa County, unless that use would satisfy any of the other criteria specified for approval or waiver of a groundwater permit under Napa County Code Section 13.15.070 or Section 13.15.080.
+10. The proposed use would not require a new water system or improvements causing significant adverse effects, either individually or cumulatively, on the affected groundwater basin in Napa County, unless that use would satisfy any of the other criteria specified for approval or waiver of a groundwater permit under Napa County Code Section 13.15.070 or Section 13.15.080.

 Analysis: The subject property is not located in a "groundwater deficient area" as identified in Section 13.15.010 of the Napa County Code.
-Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS).
+Minimum thresholds for water use have been established by the Napa County Department of Public Works, using reports by the United States Geological Survey (USGS).
 These reports are the result of water resources investigations performed by the USGS in cooperation with the Napa County Flood Control and Water Conservation District.
-Any project which reduces water usage or any water usage which is at or below the established threshold is, for purposes of the application of the County's Groundwater Conservation Ordinance, assumed not to have a significant effect on groundwater levels.
-Based on the submitted Phase One water availability analysis, the 4.3 acre subject valley-area parcel has a water availability calculation of 4.3 acre feet per year (af/yr), which is arrived at by multiplying its approximately 4.3 acre size by a one acre feet per year per acre fair share water use factor.
-The Water Demand Calculations submitted by the applicant engineer indicated water demand for existing uses on the property (winery, landscaping, and vineyard) as 3.429 af/yr and proposed water uses as 3.402 af/yr.
-The proposed water use on the parcel will decrease by 0.027 af/yr due to the removal of the existing vines and turf in the front setback and replacement with water efficient grasses.
-Based upon this figure, the project would be below the established threshold for groundwater use on the property.
-The County is not aware of, nor has it received any reports of, groundwater shortages near the project area.
-The project will not interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater level.
+Any project which reduces water usage or any water usage at or below the established threshold is assumed not to have a significant effect on groundwater levels.
+The project is located on the valley floor in an area that has been established acceptable water use criteria of 1.0 acre foot per acre per year.
+The findings of the Napa Valley Groundwater Monitoring Plan confirmed that the 1.0 af/yr valley floor threshold has proven to be a sustainable limit for groundwater resources.